TeamSparkAI/toolvault/docs/policies.md

 #### Future:

-// Incident of data relevant to policy filter (replaces FieldMatch) export interface Finding {
+// Incident of data relevant to policy filter (replaces FieldMatch in AlertData) export interface Finding {
   details: string,
   metadata: any